FILE I/O ATTRIBUTES

 >>> import os # importing os module

->>> cwd=os.getcwd() # getcwd function will return the path and store in cwd variable
+>>> cwd=os.getcwd() # getcwd function will return the path

 >>> print(cwd) # printing current path